-The rule of law is an essential element of democratic societies.
-In recent years, attacks on the rule of law have multiplied in several European countries, with women and minorities most strongly affected.
-FYEG stands for reinforcing the independence of the judiciary, accelerating the fight against corruption, and guaranteeing the independence of the media.

-In the EU, we call for the full implementation of Article 7 of the Treaty on 20 European Union allowing for the scrutiny and possible suspension of a Member 21 22 State's voting rights in the Council of the EU if they fail to respect the fundamental values of the Union including the rule of law, in the short term.
-23 This decision should be taken via qualified majority.
-In the long term, the 24 power to impose sanctions on member states and to suspend voting rights of 25 member states in the Council should become matters for the Court of Justice of 26 27 the European Union (CJEU).
-FYEG also supports the implementation of a strong rule of law mechanism, according to which the granting of EU funding is made conditional upon Member States' respect of the rule of law and fundamental rights.
+- The rule of law is an essential element of democratic societies.
+In recent - years, attacks on the rule of law have multiplied in several European countries, - with women and minorities most strongly affected.
+FYEG stands for reinforcing - the independence of the judiciary, accelerating the fight against corruption, - and guaranteeing the independence of the media. - In the EU, we call for the full implementation of Article 7 of the Treaty on - 21 European Union allowing for the scrutiny and possible suspension of a Member - State's voting rights in the Council of the EU if they fail to respect the rule - of law.
+FYEG also supports the implementation of a strong rule of law - mechanism, according to which the granting of EU funding is made conditional - upon Member States' respect of the rule of law and fundamental rights. - While implementing those tools, we must ensure that citizens are not

-While implementing those tools, we must ensure that citizens are not 31 disadvantaged by their governments' poor behaviour.
-It should be made possible 32 to bypass corrupt national governments and for EU funds to be directly assigned 33 to local authorities or final beneficiaries.
-We also call for increased support 34 for individuals and organisations that are fighting for democracy, press 35 freedom, fundamental rights, and the rule of law, for example through the EU 36 37 Rights and Values programme.
-In particular, whistleblowers must benefit from specific protection and support, as they reveal informations and documents of 38 39 public interest and for the common good.

-40 The European judicial system should be reinforced.
-The Court of Justice of the European Union (CJEU) should have more power to protect citizens and uphold 41 42 fundamental rights, including human rights, democracy, freedom of the press and 43 independent justice.
-The task of imposing suspensions and sanctions is transferred to the Court.
-We support reinforcing the prerogatives and powers of 44 45 the European Public Prosecutor's Office to investigate and press charges in 46 more fields, beginning with corruption, the misuse of public money, and 47 international crime.
+- disadvantaged by their governments' poor behaviour.
+It should be made possible to bypass corrupt national governments and for EU funds to be directly assigned to local authorities or final beneficiaries.
+We also call for increased support for individuals and organisations that are fighting for democracy, press freedom, fundamental rights, and the rule of law, for example through the EU Rights and Values programme.
+In particular, whistleblowers must benefit from specific protection and support, as they reveal informations and documents of public interest and for the common good. - The European judicial system should be reinforced.
+The Court of Justice of the European Union (CJEU) should have more power to protect citizens and uphold fundamental rights.
+We support reinforcing the prerogatives and powers of the European Public Prosecutor's Office to investigate and press charges in more fields, beginning with corruption, the misuse of public money, and international crime.

-48 b.
+b.
 Democracy

-FYEG supports representative democratic systems in which citizens elect representatives to debate issues and make decisions on their behalf.
+- FYEG supports representative democratic systems in which citizens elect representatives to debate issues and make decisions on their behalf.
 We support parliamentary systems over presidential systems in which power is concentrated in the hands of a single person and proper debate is not possible.
-Representatives should be elected using a system of proportional representation.

-Those current systems in which elected officials are seen as being cut off from citizens and not accountable to the electorate are clearly not functioning well enough and are creating mistrust in democracy itself.
-Action is needed at several levels to protect and improve our democratic systems.

-59 To complement representative democratic systems, FYEG supports introducing and reinforcing direct democracy mechanisms such as participatory budgeting, 60 special assemblies composed of randomly chosen citizens, citizens' initiatives, 61 62 the right to petition, citizen-initiated referendums, especially on a local level, the right to challenge, and representative recalls.
-Democratic 63 institutions should also be made more transparent, with all debates open or 64 65 publicly available, public registers detailing the financial interests of every 66 elected official, and full transparency on lobbying activities.
+Representatives should be elected using a system of proportional representation. - Those current systems in which elected officials are seen as being cut off from citizens and not accountable to the electorate are clearly not functioning well enough and are creating mistrust in democracy itself.
+Action is needed at several levels to protect and improve our democratic systems. - To complement representative democratic systems, FYEG supports introducing and reinforcing direct democracy mechanisms such as participatory budgeting, special assemblies composed of randomly chosen citizens, citizens' initiatives, the right to petition, citizen-initiated referendums, the right to challenge, and representative recalls.
+Democratic institutions should also be made more transparent, with all debates open or publicly available, public registers detailing the financial interests of every elected official, and full transparency on lobbying activities. - FYEG is also supportive of the subsidiarity principle.
+Every decision that affects the lives of citizens should be taken at the level that is closest to them, where they can more easily play an active role and hold their representatives accountable.
+Local and regional governments should be given more power, and their participation in decision-making processes at the European level should be reinforced.
+Forms of democracy inspired by the principles of

-But this is not enough: any democracy which does not provide adequate space for debate and reflection is no true democracy, and FYEG therefore supports efforts to create deliberative democracies.
-Through providing public spaces and opportunities for rational debate and discussion between members of the public and not just talking political heads, through citizenship, deliberation, and participation education in schooling we can ensure that the policies of today that will shape the future - such as on climate change